veerserif/GAMMA-manual/Keybinds-and-HUD.md

 * **Status** icons are always in white with a bold shadow, with colored corners depending on severity. **If you can see any of them**, it is time to address that particular need - whether it is radiation, thirst, hunger, sleep or health.
 * **Buff** icons mean some kind of positive effect is happening.
 Buff icons are outlined in white with no fill.
 From left to right in order, they indicate health regen, bleed halting, lowering radiation, carry weight boost and stamina boost.
 * **Boosters** are temporary damage resistances.
 They are always displayed against a solid black shield.
 From left to right the pictured boosters are for radiation resistance, acid resistance, and psy-resistance.
 Other forms include bullet/rupture damage (torso icon), impact damage (brick wall), fire resistance (flame), and electricity resistance (lightning bolt).
-These correspond to the icons found in the [inventory screen](Inventory and PDA).
+These correspond to the icons found in the [[inventory screen|Inventory and PDA]].